Species: Mayr's biological species concept

 It has been argued that this definition is a natural consequence of the effect of sexual reproduction on the dynamics of natural selection.
 Mayr's use of the adjective "potentially" has been a point of debate; some interpretations exclude unusual or artificial matings that occur only in captivity, or that involve animals capable of mating but that do not normally do so in the wild.

 The species problem

 It is difficult to define a species in a way that applies to all organisms.
-The debate about species concepts is called the species problem.
+This debate about species concepts is called the species problem.
 The problem was recognised even in 1859, when Darwin wrote in On the Origin of Species: